 What is a minor fault?

-We grade devices as a minor fault, because they do not follow the classical grading system (Grade A, Grade B, etc…) but would be graded that way if it weren’t for a small cosmetic flaw that the device has.
+We grade devices as Minor Fault because they do not follow the classical grading system (Grade A, Grade B, etc…) but would be graded that way if it weren’t for a small cosmetic flaw that the device has.
 So our fully functional grades are split into 2 – working and minor faults.
 Both are fully working devices and 100% guaranteed to be functional.
-We also have grades for faulty devices (Grade D, E and No Power), where certain functions of the device are not working or cosmetics are Substantially damaged.
+We also have grades for faulty devices (Grade D, E and No Power), where certain functions of the device are not working or cosmetics are substantially damaged.

 Both working and minor faults also have a visual grade (A, B, etc…) and a minor fault device’s appearance is determined without taking the fault into account.
-For example, a device with a small chip on the edge of the back cover can still be grade A+, if the device’s overall look is perfect.
-An exception to this rule are devices with heavy cosmetic wear which are always visually grade C. Check additional information field to see the specific fault for each device.
+For example, a device with a small chip on the edge of the back cover can still be Grade A+, if the device’s overall look is perfect.
+An exception to this rule is devices with heavy cosmetic wear which are always visually Grade C. Check the additional information field to see the specific fault for each device.

 Click here for the full mobile device grading.